just-innovative-bro/Face-Recognition-Attendance/README.md

 # Face-Recognition-Attendance
-By using python & Opencv
+By using Python & Opencv
 ## Working
 The face will recognition from data stored in hard disk and the attendence is recorded in google sheets.
 ## Installing package required